School of Rock: Plot

 Rock band No Vacancy performs at a nightclub three weeks before auditioning for the Battle of the Bands.
-Guitarist Dewey Finn creates on-stage antics, including a stage dive that abruptly ends the performance.
-The next morning, Dewey wakes in the apartment he lives in with his best friend (and former rocker) Ned Schneebly and his girlfriend, Patty Di Marco.
-They inform Dewey he must make up for his share of the rent, which is four months overdue.
-When Dewey meets No Vacancy at a rehearsal session, he discovers he has been replaced by another guitarist named Spider.
-Later, while attempting to sell some of his equipment for rent money, Dewey answers a phone call from Rosalie Mullins, the principal of the Horace Green prep school, inquiring for Ned about a short-term position as a substitute teacher.
+Guitarist Dewey Finn irritates his bandmates with on-stage antics, culminating in a failed stage dive that abruptly ends the performance.
+When Dewey arrives for rehearsal the next day, he discovers he has been replaced by another guitarist named Spider.
+Dewey's roommate and best friend Ned, urged on by his domineering girlfriend Patty, tells Dewey he must pay his share of rent, which is four months overdue.
+While attempting to sell some of his equipment for the money, Dewey answers a phone call from Rosalie Mullins, the principal of the Horace Green prep school, inquiring for Ned about a short-term position as a substitute teacher.
 Desperate for money, Dewey impersonates Ned and is hired.
-On his first day at the school, Dewey adopts the name "Mr. S" and spends his first day behaving erratically, confusing the class and declaring that they will have nothing but recess.
+On his first day at the school, Dewey adopts the name "Mr. S" (stemming from his inability to spell Schneebly) and behaves erratically, confusing the class.

-The next day, Dewey overhears their music class and plans to form them into a new band to audition for Battle of the Bands.
-He recruits Zack Mooneyham as lead guitarist, Freddy Jones as drummer, cello player Katie on bass, Lawrence on keyboard, and himself as lead vocalist and guitarist.
-He assigns the rest of the class to various roles of backup singers, groupies, roadies, with Summer Hathaway as band manager.
-The project takes over normal lessons, but helps the students to embrace their talents and overcome their problems; he reassures Lawrence, who is worried about not being cool enough for the band; Zack, whose overbearing father disapproves of rock; and Tomika, an overweight girl who is too self-conscious to even audition for backup singer despite an amazing voice.
-During one eloquent lesson, he teaches the kids that rock and roll is the way to "Stick it to the Man" and stand up for themselves.
-Band "groupies" Michelle and Eleni, with Summer's approval, pitch the band name "The School of Rock."
+After overhearing the students in a music class, Dewey devises a plan to form them into a new band and compete with No Vacancy in the Battle of the Bands.
+He recruits Zack Mooneyham as lead guitarist, Freddy Jones as drummer, cellist Katie on bass, Lawrence on keyboard, and himself as lead vocalist and guitarist.
+He assigns the rest of the class to various roles of backup singers, groupies, and roadies, with precocious Summer Hathaway given the role of band manager.
+The project takes over normal lessons, but helps the students to embrace their talents and overcome their problems: Dewey bonds with Lawrence, who is worried about not being cool enough for the band; Zack, whose overbearing father disapproves of rock; and Tomika, an overweight girl who is too self-conscious to even audition for backup singer despite an amazing voice.
+Band groupies Michelle and Eleni name the band "The School of Rock".